Spark-Liang/NoteBook/LOMA/280/ch7 - Supplemental Benefit.md

   - terminal illness benefit

     - will pay the benefit when the insured suffered from a terminal illness and will die in a state of time.
+    - **the benefit usually paid in a lump sum, the remain benefit will paid to beneficary after insured died.**

   - dread disease benefit